US bombers fly over South China Sea amid tensions

 Trump also spoke to Japanese Prime Minister Shinzo Abe by phone on Sunday, with the two pledging deeper cooperation on North Korea in the wake of growing frustrations over the rogue state.

-But North Korea's successful launch of an intercontinental ballistic missile on Tuesday has raised the stakes ahead of Trump and Xi's scheduled meeting at the G20 Summit on Saturday as relations between China and the United States continue to cool in the months following the meeting between the two leaders in February.
+But North Korea's successful launch of an intercontinental ballistic missile on Tuesday has raised the stakes ahead of Trump and Xi's scheduled meeting at the G20 Summit on Saturday as relations between China and the United States continue to cool in the months following the February's cordial meeting between the two leaders.